 Specifically, we must ask the following question: what is preventing the student from solving the triangle problem?
 There are several possibilities.
 It may be the case that she doesn’t know how to calculate the area of a triangle.
 Perhaps she struggles to read and interpret word problems.
 Maybe the base and the height of the triangle are given as decimals and she doesn’t know how to multiply decimals.
 There is even the possibility that she doesn’t know how to multiply integers!

 It might also be the case that she can find the area of a hundred triangles with her eyes closed while she taps her head, rubs her belly and hops on one foot, and that she’s simply distracted by a computer game that she’s toggling to and from as her teacher wanders in and out of eyeshot of her computer screen.
 This last possibility is an important one.
 However, for the purposes of this example, let’s assume that the student is engaged and that her difficulty stems from the fact that she doesn’t understand one or more of the skills or concepts I described above.
-As you’ll recall if you’ve read one of our posts on knowledge graphs or checked out our white paper, we refer to these concepts as prerequisites.
+As you’ll recall if you’ve read one of our posts on knowledge graphs we refer to these concepts as prerequisites.

 Let’s list the prerequisites for the triangle word problem again: